Andy Murray: Junior career

 Leon Smith, Murray's tennis coach from 11 to 17, described Murray as "unbelievably competitive", while Murray attributes his abilities to the motivation gained from losing to his older brother Jamie.
-In 1999, at the age of 12, Murray won his age group at the Orange Bowl, a prestigious event for junior players.
-He won it again at the age of 14, and is one of only nine tennis players to win the Junior Orange Bowl championship twice in its 70-year history, alongside the likes of Jimmy Connors, Jennifer Capriati and Monica Seles.
+In 1999 Murray was a champion in the Orange Bowl, an international tournament for junior players, winning in the 12-year-old category.

+In January 2001, Murray participated in the Petits As tournament, an event for players under 14, and it was here that he began his rivalry with Novak Djokovic, beating him 6–0, 6–1 in the quarterfinals.
+In the semis, Murray overcame Mischa Zverev, but lost the final to Russia's Alexandre Krasnoroutskiy.
+He then led the British team to victory in the European Winter Cup and won a title in Telford, finishing the season as the No. 2 in the ETA ranking for U14s, only behind Djokovic.

 In July 2003, Murray started out on the Challenger and Futures circuit.
 In his first tournament, he reached the quarter-finals of the Manchester Challenger.
 In September, Murray won his first senior title by taking the Glasgow Futures event.
 He also reached the semi-finals of the Edinburgh Futures event.

 For the first six months of 2004, Murray had a knee injury and could not play.
 In July 2004, Murray played a Challenger event in Nottingham, where he lost to future Grand Slam finalist Jo-Wilfried Tsonga in the second round.
 Murray then went on to win Futures events in Xàtiva and Rome.

 In September 2004, he won the Junior US Open and was selected for the Davis Cup World Group play-off match against Austria later that month; however, he was not selected to play.
 Later that year, he won BBC Young Sports Personality of the Year.

 As a junior, Murray reached as high as No. 6 in the world in 2003 (and No. 8 in doubles).
 In the 2004-instated combined rankings, he reached No. 2 in the world.